grug/elephant-frontend-coding-exercise/README.md

 We need our weather application to:

-- Display weather information for today
+- Display weather information for today: date, city name, current temperature, description of current conditions, wind speed, wind direction, UV, humidity
-- Display a forecast for the next 5 days
+- Display a forecast for the next 3 days: date, average temperature, minimum temperature, maximum temperature

 Fortunately, the engineer who previously worked on the application had already written the code to retrieve the weather data for you from the [Weather API](https://www.weatherapi.com/).
 You can find that code [here](./src/api.ts).